Record-challenging heat wave set to grip southwestern United States

 The normal high for Las Vegas at the beginning of July is in the low 100s, while in Phoenix the normal high hovers in the upper 100s.

-Death Valley, California, another location familiar with triple-digit temperatures, will absolutely sizzle by Tuesday.
+Death Valley, California, another location familiar with triple-digit temperatures, will absolutely sizzle.
 From Tuesday through Saturday, the high temperature could come within 10 degrees of the all-time high ever recorded at Death Valley -- a scorching 134 degrees in 1913, according to the National Park Service.
 At the very least, each day the high will peak in the mid- to upper 120s.
-Both Wednesday and Thursday the mercury will top out at 124 soaring nearly 10 degrees above normal for early July.
+Wednesday through Sunday, the mercury will top out at or above 124, nearly 10 degrees above normal for early July.

 The heat will encompass even more territory by late week.
 In addition to the Desert Southwest, residents in the central valleys and deserts of California can expect some records to fall, with temperatures climbing into the low to mid-110s by late week.